hantnor/HanDocs/docs/Face Tracking/Advanced/Patcher.md

 ---

 ## Important
-To access and download the latest version of the patcher [download it as a ZIP file here!](https://github.com/hantnor/FTPatcher).
+To access and download the latest version of the patcher.
+[Download it as a ZIP file here!](https://github.com/hantnor/FTPatcher)

 # Face Tracking Patcher
 Using "Batch" (.bat) files, showing proof of purchase, and TOS concerns are a thing of the past!
 With **FTPatcher**, you can include an in-editor pop-up window to easily patch edits to your model!
 No Unity experience is necessary for the recipient.